This is my all-time team for Germany. If there were an All-Time World Cup, this would be the 23 players I would bring to the tournament.

 The star of the great Borussia Mönchengladbach of the 1970's.
 He won the European Championship in 1972 and then, the WC in 1974.
 His best performance, however, was in 1972, where he was the star at the quarterfinal against England.
 He later joined Real Madrid and outperformed Johan Cruyff's Barcelona in the early 1970's.

-The captain of the 1954 WC team.
+The captain of the 1954 World Cup winning team.
+He had over 60 caps and also went to the 1958 World Cup Finals.
 He was selected as the UEFA Golden Player for Germany at the 50th anniversary of UEFA in 2004.
 He played with Kaiserslautern.
+During the War, he captured as a POW and his life was spared because the guards recognised him as the famous footballers.

 |Fritz Walter in 1954|